-For example, if a client receives an invoice of $1,000 and he does a partial payment of $600 then an invoice for the balance amount of $400 will be sent to him next time as pending invoice and again if he does partial payment of $200 then he will receive pending invoice of remaining amount of $200, next time.
+For example, if a client receives an invoice of $1,000 and he does a partial payment of $600 then an invoice for the balance amount of $400 will be sent to him next time as a pending invoice and again if he does the partial payment of $200 then he will receive a pending invoice of the remaining amount of $200, next time.
 The procedure continues till the client makes full payment.

 10. Value-Based Billing

-This type of billing is completely based on the services provided to the client and value of those services.
+This type of billing is completely based on the services provided to the client and the value of those services.

 Value-based billing is basically performance-based billing.

-The invoice amount depends on the amount of work delivered to the client rather than the time taken to complete the project.
+The invoice amount depends on the amount of work delivered to the client rather than the time is taken to complete the project.

-Value-based invoicing is basically client-based as it mostly depends upon the needs, requirements and expectations of the client.
+Value-based invoicing is basically client-based as it mostly depends upon the needs, requirements, and expectations of the client.
 The fee amount is determined prior to the work performed.
 Creative professionals cannot find this type of billing valuable as it is difficult to decide beforehand the true value of their creative work.